QingLyu0828/QingLyu0828.github.io/_pages/about.md

   - /about.html
 ---

-I am a Postdoc Research Associate in Prof. Ge Wang's lab of Rensselaer Polytechnic Institute.
-Since 2017, I have joined Prof. Ge Wang's [AI-based X-ray Imaging System Lab](https://wang-axis.github.io/) and obtained PhD degree this year.
-My primary research interest is in combination of medical imaging with deep learning for diagnosis and treatment.
+I am serving as an Assistant Professor in the Department of Radiology of Wake Forest University School of Medicine.
+My primary research interests are using artificial intelligence especially deep learning for medical image analysis and clinical application translation.
 I have been acting as the reviewer for MICCAI, IEEE Transactions on Computational imaging, IEEE Transactions on Medical Imaging, IEEE Journal of Biomedical and Health Informatics, IEEE Access, and Medical Physics.

 Experience
 ======
+* Assistant Professor in Wake Forest University School of Medicine, 2023-present
-* Postdoc Research Associate in Rensselear Polytechnic Institute, 2022-present
+* Postdoc Research Associate in Rensselear Polytechnic Institute, 2022-2023

 Education
 ======